erwanb/jet/README.md

 # Welcome to Jet

-**This is a quick & dirty proof of concept**

-Jet is a toolkit for SproutCore 2 with the following goals:
+Jet is a build tool for SproutCore 2.
+Here is a list of features targeted at v1.0.0:

-* rails-like conventions to organize your application code
+* Rails-like conventions to organize your application code
-* automatic app building on file save
+* Automatic app building when files change
+* Compass integration
-* integration with compass
+* BPM integration
+* Support for CoffeeScript
-* optimized build for production
+* Optimized build for production
+* Optionnal support for deferred execution with spade